Kootathil Oruthan: Plot

 Aravind is an average student who receives not much attention from his parents, teachers, and friends.
 During his school days, he sees Janani and develops a liking for her.
 Janani secures state rank in 12th board exams and aspires to become a journalist and joins a Journalism College.
 Aravind also manages to secure an admission in the same journalism college.
 Sathyamurthy is a local don and a kindhearted person.
 Yogendran, an inspector, seeks vengeance over Sathya and wants to kill him.

 Aravind proposes to Janani in college, but she turns him down, saying that he needs to achieve something in life.
 Aravind feels disappointed and decides to end his life by drowning himself.
 He accidentally saves a child, who happens to be Sathya's son.
 Sathya thanks Aravind and promises to offer him any help if needed.
 Aravind reveals the truth to Sathya that his original intention was to kill himself.
 The video of Aravind saving Sathya's son goes viral in social media, and he receives recognition in college and from Janani.
 Slowly, Aravind and Janani become good friends.
 Also, Aravind scores well in an exam and secures a scholarship for a short trip to London School of Journalism.
 It is shown that Sathya is behind all these incidences.
 He found the video and made it viral and also threatened the college professor so that Aravind would secure his scholarship.

 Aravind is in a dilemma whether to disclose the truth to Janani.
 Meanwhile, Yogendran tries to kill Sathyamurthy but gets escaped.
 In the process, Janani meets with an accident.
 However, Sathya later gets killed by Yogendran in another attempt.
 Janani soon finds out the truth that Sathya was behind Aravind helping him secure a scholarship, and she leaves Aravind.
 Aravind finds out that the truth was revealed to Janani by his classmate Sanjay, who found it with the help of the professor.
+Aravind gets kicked out of the college.
+His father disowns him.
 Aravind decides to change his way of life.
 He starts an NGO supporting people in need of food, and manages it successfully.
 Janani's wedding is fixed with a man who happens to interview Aravind.
 Janani watches the video and understands Aravind's true nature.
 Finally, Aravind is united with Janani.